 4. Commemorate with words.
 Literary-minded individuals may wish to have a personalized poem written in remembrance of their pet.
 John Davie, a lecturer in classics at Trinity College, Oxford, will write an elegiac couplet in Latin expressing the love you have for your dog.
 But don’t worry, this very personal poetic tribute also includes an English translation.

 5. Make dust into diamonds.
-Several companies will turn your dog’s ashes into diamonds by using carbon that is heated to extremely high temperatures.
+Several companies will turn your dog’s ashes into lab-created diamonds by using carbon that is heated to extremely high temperatures.
 In most cases, you can select the size, cut, and color, and even have it incorporated into a piece of jewelry.

 6. From ashes to ink.
 Have you ever considered getting a picture of your dog tattooed on your skin?
-To make it even more personal, some tattoo artists will mix your canine’s ashes into the ink.
+To make it even more personal, some tattoo artists will mix your dog’s ashes into the ink.